How to Balance Hormones in Menopause: A 3-Step Guide

 30 mg/day for 2 months |

-There are a lot of great options here and we’ve included many of these in our women’s health products—Progest-Harmony and Estro-Harmony.
-I discuss this more in Healthy Gut, Healthy You, but we recommend the following protocol for women trying to balance their hormones:
+There are a lot of great options here, and we’ve included many of these in our women’s health products—Progest-Harmony and Estro-Harmony.
+I discuss this more in Healthy Gut, Healthy You, but we recommend the following protocol for our clients who are trying to balance their hormones:

 - Cycling women—Estro-Harmony (2 capsules 1–2 times per day) and Progest-Harmony (1–2 capsules 2 times per day)